This post contains affiliate links. Please see my disclosure about affiliate links here.

 As for the bigger picture, Jerusalem is a political tinderbox so ultimately you would be best advised to follow the travel advice of your own government.

 Researching the history of Jerusalem is a must.
 Have some idea what made Jerusalem the city it is.
-Simon Sebag Montefiore’s BBC documentary is excellent for understanding the city’s ancient history.
+Simon Sebag Montefiore’s BBC documentary, Jerusalem: The making of a Holy City, is excellent for understanding the city’s ancient history.

 This page on History.com gives a brief outline of Jerusalem’s modern history.
 For 20th Century history, get familiar with events such as the 1916 Sykes-Picot Agreement, the Balfour Declaration in 1917, the 1949 Armistice and the Green Line, the 1967 Six-Day War and the Oslo Accords of the 1990s.

 Research the sights in advance.
 As there is so much to see in Jerusalem prioritise the sights you really want to visit.
-Check out my posts on the Holy Sites of Jerusalem and other Jerusalem must-see sites.
+I’ve listed the main sights to see in my Top 12 Things to do in Jerusalem post.
 I did the Via Dolorosa route popular with Christian pilgrims.